-The Electoral Commission is currently consulting on a new performance framework for electoral registration officers and for 2019/20 focussed on both qualitative and quantitative performance monitoring.
-The Commission has confirmed that we met its 2019/20 performance standards.
+The Electoral Commission's performance framework for electoral registration officers focuses on both qualitative and quantitative performance monitoring.
+The Commission has confirmed that we met its 2020/21 performance standards.

-Financial Performance for 2019/20
+Financial Performance for 2020/21

 The public sector in Scotland continues to face severe financial pressures.
-In setting the 2019/20 budget the Board was conscious of the need of the constituent authorities to achieve savings.
+In setting the 2020/21 budget the Board was conscious of the need of the constituent authorities to achieve savings.
 With employee costs representing over 76% of the revenue expenditure budget, there was little scope to make efficiencies without impacting on the level of service.